Aleksandra Turkiewicz (PhD, statistician and epidemiologist at Clinical Epidemiology Unit, Orthpedics, IKVL), firstname.lastname@example.org

 Pär-Ola Bendahl (PhD, Associate Professor, statistician at the Department of Oncology and Pathology, IKVL), email@example.com

 The course is primarily intended for doctoral students at the Medical Faculty, Lund University, with research projects were missing data exists and needs to be handled.
-Also post-doctoral and senior researchers are welcomed to apply, but will be charged a fee of 5,000 SEK for the course.
+Also post-doctoral and senior researchers are welcomed to apply.

 All participants must have a level of knowledge in applied statistics corresponding to the mandatory statistics courses (level I and II) at our faculty.
 Access to and substantial skills in one of the statistical software packages SPSS, STATA or R is also required.
 Additionally, participants must have good theoretical and practical knowledge of linear and logistic regression analysis.
 This means, that they need to be able to perform such analyses and report and interpret the results.